Is your child or teen addicted to the internet, online pornography, and/or video games?

-It is a MYTH that your child/teen can’t benefit from treatment unless they agrees that they have a problem and wants to get better.
+It is a MYTH that your child/teen can’t benefit from treatment unless they agree that they have a problem and want to get better.

-It is a FACT that your child/teen can benefit from treatment even if they comes treatment believing that they do not need help.
+It is a FACT that your child/teen can benefit from treatment even if they come to treatment believing that they do not need help.

 The reality is your child/teen does not need to agree to treatment.
 Clearly, it is a best case scenario if your child/teen is on board with receiving help - but The Cyber Addiction Recovery Center has helped dozens of clients who were highly resistant to modifying ANY aspect of their gaming behavior or internet use.

 What should you say to your child/teen about coming to treatment?
 First, explain that it is NOT your plan to block all access to gaming and/or the internet.
 Rather, say that you are concerned about what you believe to be are problems related to gaming and/or internet use.
 In a matter-of-fact tone (no drama or arguing) list the problems that you think need to be addressed: inverted sleep wake cycle, poor academic performance, social isolation, withdrawal from offline recreational activities, agitation and irritability related to limiting tech use, ongoing conflict related to limits being set on tech use.

 Second, explain that you want to see a therapist together.
 It is very important that you emphasize that you want to see a therapist to arrive at solution that works for the family.
 Underscore compromise and collaboration.
 Avoid drawing a line in the sand or ultimatums.